Symplectic, Poisson, and contact geometry on scattering manifolds: Introduction

-Because every closed symplectic manifold has non-trivial degree 2 de Rham cohomology group, the only sphere that admits a symplectic structure is the 2 dimensional sphere $\mathbb{S}^2$.
+{\bf \emph{Simple Poisson Structures on Spheres.}} Because every closed symplectic manifold has non-trivial degree 2 de Rham cohomology group, the only sphere that admits a symplectic structure is the 2 dimensional sphere $\mathbb{S}^2$.
 An immediate question when expanding the notion of symplectic is to look for these structures on spheres.

 \begin{theorem} Every even dimensional sphere $\mathbb{S}^{2n}$ admits a scattering symplectic structure $\omega$ such that the equator $\mathbb{S}^{2n-1}$ is the singular hypersurface and $\omega$ induces the standard contact structure on $\mathbb{S}^{2n-1}$.\end{theorem}